-How do I resolve a yellow health status warning in my Elastic Beanstalk environment?
+How do I resolve a yellow or red health status warning in my Elastic Beanstalk environment?

-A yellow health status warning in your Elastic Beanstalk environment can result from some of the following common issues:
+A yellow or red health status warning in your Elastic Beanstalk environment can result from some of the following common issues:

 - An operation on an instance is taking a long time.